hesa/tranarappen/web/README.md

     $ sudo npm -g install bower grunt-cli jslint

+Now, please change the current working directory to this directory.

-Install the Node.js dependencies for the project.
+Proceed to install the Node.js dependencies for the project.

     $ npm install